 However, it's important to look at the full cost including travel rather than just the cost of accommodation.

-As a very rough guide you can expect to pay at least £300+ in extra travel costs if you go to a Center Parcs in Europe once you've paid to get over the Channel and for fuel.
-That gobbles up quite a lot of your savings for an off-peak holiday or for a weekend away.
-And then of course there's the extra time you'll spend travelling rather than actually at the accommodation.
+As a very rough guide you can expect to pay at least £400 in extra travel costs if you go to a Center Parcs in Europe once you've paid to get over the Channel and for fuel.

 Personally, I'd consider Center Parcs Europe for a week or two in school holidays but would go for Center Parcs UK for off-peak holidays or for a weekend.